hackerb9/vt340test/README.md

 Smooth-2, and Smooth-4 are the three possible smooth scrolling speeds available in Set-Up -> Display -> Scrolling.

-On the VT340, this setting does not affect sixel images when first being drawn.
-Graphics New Line ('-') still scrolls the entire screen as fast as possible.
+On the VT340, this setting does not affect sixel images when _first_ being drawn.
+Graphics New Line ('-') at the end of the screen still scrolls the entire screen as fast as possible.
 However, once on the screen, sixel images do scroll smoothly along with the text upon receiving a text New Line ('\n').

 Documentation varied about how fast the different speeds were supposed to be, so hackerb9 measured the speeds using the